 What should we do with our emotions at work?
 If we’re not used to showing them, or recognizing them in others, it’s because we’re used to seeing them as something that’s an “aside” from our ability to think.
 So thanks to their complexity and unpredictability, they become something reserved for the private sphere, by default.
 Even when the boundaries between our private and professional lives blurred, it seemed more to make sense to keep them private: if a feeling managed to escape, it caused embarrassment, so needed to be hidden.
-But in reality, neuroscientists have proven that it’s impossible to think without feeling:

 Lots of people think that we are thinking beings that feel, but biologically speaking we are emotional creatures that think.

 It’s what Jill Bolte Taylor outlined in her book “In the garden of the mind”.
 It means that our ability to think and our ability to feel are intrinsically linked, and our ability to act is a consequence of that.

 If we were to ask our human resource teams “where” emotions meet corporate roles, you’d see two areas emerge: “soft” areas and caring for employee wellbeing.
 The first category has been gaining ground in recent years.
 It’s about understanding the value behind a company, but also the soft skills, or human skills, that enhance a person’s performance.
 When we use the term “soft”, we tend to think that of something that’s less essential than a “hard” skill.
 But it triggers the feelings dilemma again.
 They are difficult to identify and measure, above all in areas where it’s important to simplify complex situations, where we feel we can’t give ground to things we can’t control.
 It’s much harder to debate the value of hard numbers, but what about when we talk about attitudes or behaviors?

 They increase the complexity.
 They are already there and over the past year we haven’t been able to ignore them.
 But we still need to agree on a shared glossary and define processes that can make sense of them.